Typhoons Louise and Marge: Impact and aftermath

-In its summary of 1964 typhoons published in the annual Climatological Data report, the United States Weather Bureau wrote that Louise–Marge "was one of the most destructive storms to hit the central Philippines in years."
+In its summary of 1964 typhoons published in the annual Climatological Data report, the United States Weather Bureau wrote that Louise "was one of the most destructive storms to hit the central Philippines in years."
 The death toll reached at least 576 and was accompanied by numerous displaced, injured, or missing persons.
 Reuters reported that as many as 300,000 people were left homeless, while the Philippine government indicated that 286,870 people were left homeless and estimated that 157,000 families were affected by the storm.
 The Philippine Red Cross enumerated 631 fatalities, 69 injured, 157 missing, and 376,235 displaced persons.
 The typhoon wrought widespread damage, valued in the millions in Philippine pesos, to crops and public infrastructure.
 Communications were undermined in the typhoon.
-Louise-Marge traversed at least thirteen Philippine provinces.
+Louise traversed at least thirteen Philippine provinces.
 Winds as high as 260 km/h battered the provinces of Agusan, Bohol, Leyte, Surigao del Norte, and Negros Island.
 Surigao del Norte was hardest hit among them; at least 100 people were killed and an estimated 100,000 people were displaced by the storm in the province.
 These casualty figures were reported by a local police commander and later the Philippine Constabulary.
 At least 312 deaths occurred in Surigao, Surigao del Norte, where damage was estimated by Governor Constantino Navarro at around US$12.5 million; a village in the city reported over 100 fatalities and the loss of all buildings.
 Bacolod on Negros Island reported ten deaths and additional injuries.
 A tornado razed a chapel, killing the chapel minister and his family.
 A village leader in Negros Island gave of the following description of the destruction to a Philippine news service, as reported by The Canadian Press:

 Floods and landslides damaged several bridges and public buildings in Agusan Province.
 Twelve drownings were reported in Occidental Mindoro.
 Nine inter-island ships capsized during the storm.
 Five people were killed after their ship sank off of Surigao del Norte.
 Another ship bearing 55 passengers sank off Zamboanga; the drownings of 6 people were confirmed while another 32 were presumed as drowned.
 Forty-six people were rescued after a freighter and a salvage tug were forced into a reef by the typhoon's winds off Labuan in Malaysia.